Neotys-Labs/Ranorex/README.md

 ### Module NL_AddVirtualUsers

 This module adds virtual users to a population, defined in a NeoLoad test scenario.
 This module can only be used when a test is already running.
+Enabled only in **RUNTIME** mode.
 Parameters:
 * **Population**: The population, as defined in the NeoLoad test scenario, virtual users will be added to.
 * **Amount**: Integer.
 The amount of virtual users that should be added to the given population.

 ### Module NL_StopVirtualUsers

 This module stops virtual users from a population, which is defined in a NeoLoad test scenario.
 This module can only be used when a test is already running.
+Enabled only in **RUNTIME** mode.
 Parameters:
 * **Population**: The population, as defined in the NeoLoad test, virtual users will be stopped from.
 * **Amount**: The amount of virtual users specified that will be stopped from the given population.

 ### Module NL_ConnectToDataExchangeAPI

 This module establishes a connection to the NeoLoad Data Exchange API.
+Enabled in **RUNTIME** and **END_USER_EXPERIENCE** modes.
 Parameters:
 * **DataExchangeApiUri**: The Uniform Resource Identifier (URI) of the NeoLoad REST service.
 * **ApiKey**: API Key specified in NeoLoad project when identification is required.
 If no identification is required, this variable can be left blank.